reanimatedmanx/freedom/README.md

-# garbage
+# freedom
-🤪 Any of the trash my brain can think of doing, it's here.
+🤪 Any of the trashy ideas my brain can think of doing, it's here.
 NO LIMITS.